Uniswap/docs/docs/V3/concepts/concentrated-liquidity.md

  ## Ticks

-To achieve concentrated liquidity allocation, the once continuous spectrum of price space has been partitioned with *ticks*.
+To achieve concentrated liquidity, the once continuous spectrum of price space has been partitioned with *ticks*.

-Ticks are the boundaries between discreet areas in price space, each spaced in a given pair such that, at any point, an increase of 1 tick represents a .01% increase in price.
+Ticks are the boundaries between discrete areas in price space.
+Ticks are spaced such that, at any point along the curve, an increase of 1 tick represents a .01% increase in price.

-While it may feel intuitive to think of liquidiy existing inside the price space between two nearest ticks, ticks are better described as boundaries for concentrated liquidity allocated across many ticks at once.
-Ticks act as anchors for the boundaries of a position.
+Ticks function as boundaries for liquidity positions.
+When a position is created, the provider must choose the beginning and ending tick that will represent their position's borders.

-As the spot price changes during swapping, the pool contract will continuously exchange the outbound asset for the inbound, progressively utilizing all the liquidity available within the current tick interval, until the next tick is reached.
-At this point the contract switches to a new tick and activates any dormant liquidity within a position that has a boundary at the newly active tick.
+As the spot price changes during swapping, the pool contract will continuously exchange the outbound asset for the inbound, progressively utilizing all the liquidity available within the current tick interval until the next tick is reached.
+At this point, the contract switches to a new tick and activates any dormant liquidity within a position that has a boundary at the newly active tick.